New Zealand Chamber Soloists: Performing

 In 2007, the year after their formation, the New Zealand Chamber Soloists undertook the first of various collaborative projects.
 The piano quintets of Antonín Dvořák and Robert Schumann were performed in April 2007 at the Auckland University Theatre with the NZCS trio, violist Victoria Janecke and violinists Dimitri Atanassov and Amalia Hall playing the Dvořák and Schumann respectively.
 Later that year, these were performed for the Royal Overseas League International Chamber Scholarship Concert at the Gallagher Concert Chamber in Hamilton, New Zealand.
 Also in 2007, performances and collaborative work was performed with clarinettist Peter Scholes including the Béla Bartók Contrasts for Clarinet, Cello and Piano.

 In 2008, Chamber Music New Zealand (CMNZ) commissioned the NZCS for a national tour in a year's programme that included Vienna's Eggner Trio, Takacs Quartet and Jerusalem Quartet as well as Romanian Tamas Vesmas.
 The six concert tour was followed up by further national tours for CMNZ in 2010 and 2011.

 The year 2008 also saw the debut of Michael Williams’ triple concerto, Convergence, which was written for the NZCS (trio).
 This was performed with the Opus Chamber Orchestra under the baton of conductor, Dr Peter Walls in Hamilton, Rotorua and Tauranga.
 The same work was later performed and recorded by the NZCS (trio) with the New Zealand Symphony Orchestra in 2010, for national radio broadcaster, Concert FM.

 The first international concert tour undertaken by the New Zealand Chamber Soloists was in January and February 2009.
-At this time they visited, Bogota, Colombia, the United States of America, the United Kingdom and France.
+At this time they visited, Bogotá, Colombia, the United States, the United Kingdom and France.
 Concerts were performed at major centres as well as Clare Hall, Cambridge and the New Zealand Embassy in Paris.
 As a result of the performance in Colombia, an invitation was received to perform at the Pontino Festival in Italy in 2010.

 The NZCS (trio) maintain a busy performance schedule as soloists and as a trio with Chamber Music New Zealand.
 They also perform at festivals, Katherine Austin being a founder of the Rotorua Chamber Music Festival and James Tennant, a founder of the national chamber music festival, the Adam Chamber Music Festival, in Nelson.
 Other notable performances have included baroque concerts with harpsichord specialist, Rachael Griffiths-Hughs, Lara Hall on baroque violin and Jennifer Shaw on recorder.